ZeroWave022/NTNU-courses/TDT4109/README.md

 Originally, each assignment had an `assets` folder.
 This has been moved, as it seems to include the same assets for all assignments and the links inside the Jupyter notbooks have been updated.

 Each assignment has three folders.
-The `tasks` folder contain the tasks themselves, the `solutions` folder contains my own solutions and `suggested-solutions` are the solutions provided by the instituion after the delivery deadline.
+The `tasks` folder contain the tasks themselves, the `solutions` folder contains my own solutions and `suggested-solutions` are the solutions provided by the institution after the delivery deadline.